 This lesson goes great with states of matter books like Bartholomew and the Oobleck by Dr. Seuss and Matter: Physical Science for Kids by Andi Diehn.

 We discussed the different properties using the books.
-I gave examples around the room, and we completed some states of matter sorts.
+I gave examples around the room, and we completed this states of matter sorts.

-This STEM challenge is messy, but I promise it is one of the most memorable challenges your kids will do.
+This STEM challenge is messy, but I promise it is one of the most memorable challenges your kids will complete.
 This STEM challenge is a hit every year!

-- Have your students clear their desk because it does get messy!
+- Clear the Desks: Have your students clear their desks because it does get messy!

-- Use baby wipes and paper towels for cleanup.
-You may want to consider having the students place their cups on a small tray to keep the powders off their desks.
+- Cleanup Supplies: Use baby wipes and paper towels for cleanup.
+Consider having the students place their cups on a small tray to keep the powders off their desks.

-- Once they started mixing and talking, the smiles lasted all day!
-I couldn’t believe I had a hard time getting my kids to stop because they were so engaged.
+Once they started mixing and talking, the smiles lasted all day!
+I had difficulty getting my kids to stop because they were so engrossed in the activities.

 Each lesson takes about one week.
-In addition to the lesson, I’ve included experiments and STEM challenges.
-Everything you need to know to teach matter with confidence is in this resource.
-I even included the explanations, shopping list, and teacher tips!
+In addition to the lesson, I’ve included experiments and STEM activities.
+This resource provides everything you need to know to teach states of matter with confidence.

 Science Inquiry Lessons Include: